-Figure 24: Municipality B: Complaint resolution and feedback
+Figure 18: Municipality B: Complaint resolution and feedback

-5.5 Conclusion
+4.4 Conclusion

-The ICT system design, implementation and evaluation showed that the co-design approach supported the development of a context-based system for which the workflow process was clear at the outset of the usage.
 Users influenced the uptake and use of the system.
 Municipal management recognised aspects of the system that had been developed based on their requests.
 The co-design approach also ensured that the system responded to the low-cost and low-maintenance requirements and was designed according to the needs and abilities of each municipality and the community.